xiehuanyi/Tinytron/README.md

 # Tinytron

 A minimal, hackable pre-training stack for GPT-style language models.
-This project provides a clean, production-ready foundation for training large-scale transformer models from scratch with distributed training support.
+This project provides a clean foundation for training transformer models from scratch with distributed training support.

 ## Features